 Maybe it was the exhaustion or the sudden appearance of my nemesis on the front porch but tears flooded my eyes.
 This whole trip was one giant fail.
 After everything fell apart in New York, it had seemed like a lifeline to realize that we still had a place to live, a place that no one could touch.

-But so far my plan was a complete bust.
-I was supposed to be getting the house ready so my mom and sister would have a safe place to hide out from the craziness.
+Well, so far my plan was a complete bust.
 It was only my second day in town and I’d already ruined one room of the house.

 “You’re still here?”